 - If a complaint is deemed incomplete, additional information will be requested, and the Complainant will be provided 60 business days to submit the required information.
 Failure to do so may be considered good cause for a determination of no investigative merit.

 - Within 15 business days from receipt of a complete complaint, The Fullington Auto Bus Company will determine its jurisdiction in pursuing the matter and whether the complaint has sufficient merit to warrant investigation.
 Within five (5) days of this decision, the Executive Director or his/her authorized designee will notify the Complainant and Respondent, by registered mail or hand delivery informing them of the disposition.

-- When The Fullington Auto Bus Company does not have sufficient jurisdiction, the Executive Director or his/her authorized designee will refer the complaint to the appropriate State or Federal agency holding such jurisdiction.
+- When Fullington does not have sufficient jurisdiction, the Title VI Coordinator or his/her authorized designee will refer the complaint to the appropriate State or Federal agency holding such jurisdiction.

-- If the complaint has investigative merit, the Executive Director or his/her authorized designee will instruct the Title VI Coordinator to fully investigate the complaint.
-A complete investigation will be conducted, and an investigative report will be submitted to the Executive Director within 60 days from receipt of the complaint.
+- If the complaint has investigative merit, the Title VI Coordinator or their authorized designee will fully investigate the complaint.
+A complete investigation will be conducted, and an investigative report will be submitted within sixty (60) days from receipt of the complaint.
 The report will include a description of the incident, summaries of all persons interviewed, and a finding with recommendations and proposed resolution where appropriate.
-If the investigation is delayed for any reason, the Title VI Coordinator will notify the appropriate authorities, and an extension will be requested
+If the investigation is delayed for any reason, the Title VI Coordinator will notify the appropriate authorities, and an extension will be requested.

-- The Executive Director or his/her authorized designee will issue letters of finding to the complainant and respondent within 90 days from receipt of the complaint.
+- The Title VI Coordinator or their authorized designee will issue letters of finding to the complainant and respondent within 90 days from receipt of the complaint.

 - If the Complainant is dissatisfied with The Fullington Auto Bus Company’s resolution of the complaint, he/she has the right to file a complaint in the time allotted by law with: